moeriki/node-millis/README.md

 ### In seconds

 Because often timestamps are in unix format.
-You might need your duration seconds instead of milliseconds.
+You might need your duration in seconds instead of milliseconds.

 ```javascript
 const hours = require('millis/hours');